solarus-games/solarus-alttp-pack/readme.md

 - Make a backup of your quest.
 - Copy the content of this repository's `data` directory into the `data` directory of your quest, except `project_db.dat`.
-  (`project_db.dat` is the list of your quest and you don't want to lose the existing ones.)
+  (`project_db.dat` is the list of resources of your quest and you don't want to lose the existing ones.)
   If you don't want the whole pack but only a few sprites, tilesets or sounds, you can also only pick the resources you need.
 - Open your quest with